subhajitghosh88/brdynamo/README.md

 ## Screenshots

-Thanks — the screenshots have been added to the repository.
-Below are the embedded screenshots that demonstrate the main UI and the backend Swagger page.

 ### Screenshots gallery (step-by-step)

 Below is a step-by-step visual guide to the BRDynamo application.
 Each screenshot is grouped by functionality and includes a short caption.